 The University of Hawai‘i at Manoa (UH Manoa) is a research university of international standing.
 It creates, refines, disseminates, and perpetuates human knowledge; it offers a comprehensive array of undergraduate, graduate, and professional degrees through the doctoral level, including law and medicine; it carries out advanced research; and it extends services to the community.
 Students have special opportunities for Asian, Pacific, and Hawaiian educational experiences and involvement in research activities, service learning, and co-curricular activities.

 UH Manoa has widely recognized strengths in tropical agriculture, tropical medicine, oceanography, astronomy, electrical engineering, volcanology, evolutionary biology, comparative philosophy, comparative religion, Hawaiian studies, Asian studies, Pacific Islands studies, and Asian and Pacific region public health.
 UH Manoa offers instruction in more languages than any U.S. institution outside the Department of State.

-Today, 20,400-plus students are enrolled in UH Manoa courses, on campus or via distance delivery, studying toward bachelor's degrees in 92 fields of study, master's degrees in 84, doctorates in 51, first professional degrees in architecture, law, and medicine, and a total of 59 undergraduate and graduate certificates.
-UH Manoa also offers 3 post-baccalaureate certificates.
-There are 292 degrees and certificates offered.
-In addition, 70.5 percent of UH Manoa students are undergraduates, 55.3 percent are women, and 71.9 percent attend school full-time.
-The mean age of students is 25.
+Today 20,000-plus people are enrolled in UH Manoa courses, on campus or via distance delivery, studying toward bachelor’s degrees in 87 fields of study, master’s degrees in 87, doctorates in 53, first professional degrees in architecture, law, and medicine, and a number of certificates.
+In addition, 69 percent of UH Manoa students are undergraduates, 56 percent are women, and 73 percent attend school full-time.
+The mean age of students is 26.

 UH Manoa is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges.
 Professional programs are individually accredited by appropriate agencies.